krthakkar/BVAR-replication-blanchard-perotti-2002/README.md

 # BVAR-replication-blanchard-perotti-2002
-Bayesian fiscal SVAR based on Blanchard and Perotti (2002), with Minnesota priors and structural impulse responses to tax and government spending shocks.
+Bayesian extension of the frequentist fiscal SVAR in Blanchard and Perotti (2002), using Minnesota priors and their structural identification of tax and government spending shocks.

 ## Repository structure